 Due to the nature of Web3 apps (Dapps) and the blockchain in general, everything is decentralized, and there is no single 'Point of Failure' that could be exploited to take control of the system.

 In conclusion, Web3 could deliver us to a future that is truly autonomous and does not rely on people to make decisions for us but relies on software (Smart Contracts) to keep the system trustless, anonymous and free from external control.

 If you're wondering why you should be excited or even give a flick about Web3, then am hoping that the chapter above answered that question for you but if it didn't, then let me give you more reasons to care about Web3.

 The New Order

-A majority of apps today run on the Web2 model the same way a majority of apps in the late 90s ran on the Web1 model.
-A lot of companies that are Web 2 oriented, are already migrating and adopting Web3 models and are currently preparing for the future.
+Most apps today run on the Web2 model the same way most apps in the late 90s ran on the Web1 model.
+Many companies that are Web 2 oriented are already migrating and adopting Web3 models and are preparing for the future.

 The Metaverse is a concept about a virtual 3D world that is free and will be built around Web3 concepts.
-Decentraland is a very popular example of this concept and Facebook just recently changed their name to Meta in an attempt to own this concept.
+Decentraland is a viral example of this concept, and Facebook just recently changed its name to Meta in an attempt to own this concept.

-DeFi stands for "Decentralized Finance" and as its name suggests, is finance but based on a decentralized model.
-DeFi has been around for a while now and allows people to take the capabilities for regular peer-to-peer transactions on the blockchain to a whole new level allowing some Dapps to function like decentralized banks.
+DeFi stands for "Decentralized Finance," and as its name suggests, is finance but based on a decentralized model.
+DeFi has been around for a while now and allows people to take the capabilities for regular peer-to-peer transactions on the blockchain to a new level enabling some Dapps to function like decentralized banks.

 DeFi allows some dApps to act like banks, offering services like: